 Medical marijuana is legal in New Mexico, but any other possession, sale, distribution, cultivation, or manufacture of the drug is prohibited by criminal law.
-Penalties are relatively forgiving, but the state has not yet decriminalized cannabis.
+Penalties are relatively forgiving, and some municipalities have decriminalized low-level possession.

-Possession of between 1 and 8 ounces is also a misdemeanor and is punishable by as much as one year in jail and $1,000 in fines.
-Possessing more than 8 ounces, meanwhile, is a felony and has a maximum punishment of 18 months in prison and $5,000.
+Possession of between one and eight ounces is also a misdemeanor and is punishable by as much as one year in jail and $1,000 in fines.
+Possessing more than eight ounces, meanwhile, is a felony and has a maximum punishment of 18 months in prison and $5,000.

 Sale or Distribution

-Without remuneration, the sale, distribution, or possession with intent of 1-8 ounces is punishable by up to one year in jail and a fine of $1,000.
+Without remuneration, the sale, distribution, or possession with intent of between one and eight ounces is punishable by up to one year in jail and a fine of $1,000.
 Where the weight is more than 8 ounces, the top punishment is 18 months in prison and $5,000.

 If money or other valuable things change hands as compensation for the cannabis, any sale, distribution, or possession with intent is considered a felony.
 If the weight is less than 100 pounds, the maximum is 18 months in prison and $5,000 in fines.
 On a second conviction, the same crime is punishable by up to three years in prison and a $5,000 fine.

 Sale, distribution, or possession with intent of more than 100 pounds carries a maximum sentence of three years in prison and a $5,000 fine on a first offense.
 With subsequent convictions, the penalty rises to as many as nine years in prison and $10,000 in fines.